-Inside the Cenote
+Inside Cenote Hubiku

 The Cenote Hubiku is semi-open, so when you're inside looking up, you'll see a large hole with sunlight streaming through to illuminate the water below.
 There are also long vines hanging down from the ground above and the water is very clear.
 It's difficult to tell just how cavernous it is inside the cenote from a single photo.
 I tried capturing a panoramic shot on my cell to give you an idea.